Alright folks. Here goes.

 So while I'm really happy that you can look out your white window through a thick fog of ignorance to joke about race, I cannot.

 The sad truth is, my daughter isn't growing up in the same world that I did.
 She is growing up in a world that tells her she is doomed to a life of multiple babies by multiple men.
 A life of living high on welfare..
-Or rather, you paying for her expensive hair, and nails and steaks and ride.
+Or rather,

 These are lies.
 But to an impressionable teenager who is bombarded with these images her whole life, these are possibilities.